BA French Studies

 - consolidate spoken and written language skills, including translation to and from French

-- develop awareness of the post-1789 historical period and institutions and issues in modern France
+- develop awareness of the post-1789 historical period and institutions and issues in modern and contemporary France and the Francophone world

 - introduce diverse forms of cultural production through contemporary critical and theoretical approaches